About the course

 About the training provider

-Future Stars Teaching School Alliance (FSTSA) is led by Queensbridge an 'Outstanding' primary school with a fantastic record of training high calibre students.
-As a National Teaching School our Head Teacher, Sarah Bailey OBE, is a National Leader of Education.
-We have a vibrant curriculum and our Specialist Leaders of Education offer expertise in Reading, Restorative Justice/Early Years/Modern Foreign Languages/Computing Drama/Science and Art.
+Future Stars Teaching School Alliance is led by Queensbridge Primary School an 'Outstanding' primary school with a fantastic record of training high calibre students.
+As a National Teaching School we work closely with the DFE to support schools nationally and our Head Teacher, Sarah Bailey OBE, is a National Leader of Education.

 About the accredited body